Te iti kahurangi

 Restored biodiversity from the mountain to the sea.

-Our committed team has been working to restore biodiversity from the Mountain to the Sea together with the amazing support of our local community.
+Our committed team has been working to restore biodiversity together with the amazing support of our local community.

-Our seabird monitoring program identifies key seabird breeding sites and targets predator control in these areas.
-Our monitoring program aims to give seabirds the best chance at success by protecting active breeding burrows and monitoring nesting success.
+Our seabird monitoring programme identifies key seabird breeding sites and targets predator control in these areas.
+Our monitoring programme aims to give seabirds the best chance at success by protecting active breeding burrows and monitoring nesting success.

-Our vision is that through the Karioi project people will develop an enhanced curiosity of the natural world and a love for nature.
-We hope this curiosity and love will motivate them to take action in caring for the environment and inspire them to engage in environmental care.
+Our vision is that through the Karioi Project people will develop an enhanced curiosity of the natural world and a love for nature.
+We hope this curiosity and love will motivate them to take action in caring for our beautiful environment.

-The Karioi project provides an educational programme centered on the diverse ecosystems of Mt Karioi with a focus on water, land and sea including coastal forest, freshwater streams, marine rocky shore, and inter-tidal ecosystems.
-We actively encourage the involvement of all families and individuals - including children and youth through our workshops and educational programmes, Karioi Kids and Karioi Rangers, and by working together with our local schools.
-Our activities include trap-checking, monitoring traplines, workshops, community events, and camps in which people of all ages are welcome.
+The Karioi Project provides an educational programme centered on the diverse ecosystems of Karioi with a focus on water, land and sea including coastal forest, freshwater streams, marine rocky shore, and inter-tidal ecosystems.
+We actively encourage the involvement of all families and individuals - including children and youth through our workshops and educational programmes, Karioi Kids and Karioi Rangers, and by working together with our local schools including a brand new NCEA level Maanaki Ao - Earthcare Programme at Raglan Area school.

 Karioi Kids and Rangers

-We run an after school environmental program in Term 1 and 4 for Karioi Kids (7-8 years) and Karioi Rangers Term 1 to 4 (9-13 years).
+A year-round after school environmental programme runs in Term 1, 2 and 4 for Karioi Kids (7-8 years) and Karioi Rangers (9-13 years).

-Working days, trap-checking, monitoring, workshops, community events and camps are often inclusive of all ages.
+Work days, trap-checking, monitoring, workshops, community events and camps are often inclusive of all ages.

-If you are interested in your school visiting or in doing predator control at your school, then please contact us.
-We can provide educational presentations and also fun and adventurous experiences for young and old on Karioi.
+We love school visits - and also support schools that are interested in establishing predator control at their own school.
+We can also provide educational presentations and fun, adventurous experiences for young and old when you visit Karioi.